“NTM” is short for nontuberculous mycobacteria. NTM lung disease is a devastating chronic illness.

-NTM is a naturally occurring environmental pathogen which impacts tens of thousands of people every year in the United States alone.
-The bacteria are widely found in the environment, including soil and tap water, which means people can become infected through everyday activities such as showering and gardening.
+Nontuberculous mycobacteria a naturally occurring environmental pathogen which impacts tens of thousands of people every year in the United States alone.
+NTM lung infection can cause or worsen significant respiratory damage, such as bronchiectasis.
+NTM are widely found in the environment, including soil and tap water, which means some people may become infected through everyday activities such as showering and gardening.
 Nearly every water source contains NTM, and because water heater temperature standards are lower than needed to eliminate such pathogens, the concentration of NTM in tap water has increased.